-Since we visited The Lanterns last week and posted pictures on social media, I’ve been asked the same question about 282639262 times.
+Since we visited The Lanterns a couple of years ago, and posted lots of magical pictures on social media, I’ve been asked the same question about 282639262 times.

 Is it worth it?

 It’s a question that I think we all find ourselves asking more and more these days.
-We’re in uncertain times and so we can’t be as quick to say yes to every family outing idea, however sweet the photo opportunities!
+We’re in strange times and can’t always be so quick to say yes to every family outing idea, however sweet the photo opportunities!

-As a blogger/reviewer it’s sometimes hard for me to answer.
+As a blogger/reviewer it’s sometimes hard for me to answer that question.
 I can tell you whether or not we enjoyed an event.
 I can comment on the organisation, the atmosphere.
-I can tell you whether I thought it was worth the car journey, but as I haven’t paid the entrance fee, I feel a bit blasé recommending that parents spend hard earned cash on something that I’ve been lucky enough to get on the house.
+I can tell you whether I thought it was worth the car journey, but as I often haven’t paid the entrance fee, I feel a bit blasé recommending that parents spend hard earned cash on something that I’ve been lucky enough to get on the house.

 But this is different.